Panel Presentation and Call to Action:

 Saturday, June 13th, 2015 | 4:00- 7:00 pm

-at the Innis Town Hall, University of Toronto, 2 Sussex Ave
+at the Innis Town Hall, University of Toronto

-This event will focus on the UN Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) as a tool for activism through highlighting groundbreaking work being done by indigenous women’s organizations that is changing the international discourse of women’s human rights.
+This event focussed on the UN Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) as a tool for activism through highlighting groundbreaking work being done by indigenous women’s organizations that is changing the international discourse of women’s human rights.

 - CEDAW Inquiry Procedure on Missing and Murdered Indigenous Women in Canada, the recently published report on the inquiry and where to take it from here

-- Guatemalan Indigenous women’s activism using CEDAW, in particular Tzununija’s call for a new CEDAW General Recommendation recognizing the specific forms of intersectional discrimination experienced by indigenous women around the worl
+- Guatemalan Indigenous women’s activism using CEDAW, in particular the Indigenous Women’s Alliance for CEDAW’s call for a new CEDAW General Recommendation recognizing the specific forms of intersectional discrimination experienced by Indigenous women around the world

 - International women’s human rights activism and how to move forward and build linkages across borders